OborinPavel/XamarinFormsExample/README.md

   7. Select a target project (iOS or Android)
   8. Set as a startup project from the context menu
   9. Select a device on the toolbar and run
-  10. Obtain an evaluation license when prompted
+  10. Obtain an evaluation license when prompted.
+[Get evaluation license help](http://developer.xamarin.com/guides/cross-platform/getting_started/beginning_a_xamarin_trial/)

 ------------------
 Android users can try Xamarin Android Player form http://xamarin.com/android-player.
 To install Google Play Services follow instructions from the https://university.xamarin.com/resources/how-to-install-google-play-on-android-emulator